Current Kent State Students & Transient Coursework

 After you have turned in your transcripts, monitor your kent.edu mailbox.
 When your credit has been added to your Kent State record, you will receive an email confirmation from the Credit Transfer Office.
 If you have any questions regarding this process, please contact your advisor or send an email inquiry via our website.

-Active Graduate level students who wish to transfer credits taken outside the university after matriculating into a Kent State University graduate program must obtain approval from their program for those transfer credits in advance of taking the outside courses using the "Transfer of Graduate Credit" form, available on the Graduate Studies Forms Library page.
+Active Graduate level students who wish to transfer credits taken outside the university after matriculating into a Kent State University graduate program must obtain approval from their program for those transfer credits in advance of taking the outside courses.
+Please first complete "Transfer of Graduate Credit" form, available on the Graduate College Forms Library page, and also attach the form below with your advisor to ensure you are aware of all impacts to your Kent State records.
 Visit the Transfer of Graduate Credit catalog policy page for more information regarding transfer of graduate credits.